This section is about all the inspiring information you can find, much of it on the net. Collect all the best ideas you can -

 - The AECBthe Sustainable Building Association - the Sustainable Building Association ebuild.co.uk is a useful set of self build forums including ‘Designing Energy Efficient and Sustainable Homes’

 - The Self Build Portal - a government / building industry initiative to promote self build

 - Ecomotive in the Bristol area

 - The Findhorn FoundationThe Findhorn Foundation is a large community near Inverness.
-There is a strong emphasis on sustainable building and living. – in the North East of Scotland
+There is a strong emphasis on sustainable building. – in the North East of Scotland

 - SEDA the Scottish ecological design association

 - The PermaculturePermaculture is the practice of a sustainable way of living in all its forms.
 In the UK the coordinating body is the Permaculture Association Association

 - ebuild.co.uk is a useful set of self build forums including ‘Designing Energy Efficient and Sustainable Homes’

 •Planning and Building Regulations differ greatly between the UK and the US.
 Building methods also differ greatly, with the US having a long tradition of building in timber and the UK only recently getting into it seriously.

 •The general approach to aesthetics diverges considerably